 On May 11, 2020, Netflix released an emotional Season 4 teaser, along with the release date for the new episodes, revealing the fourth and final season would drop on June 5.

-Variety has also confirmed Season 4 will handle the characters' high school graduation, seemingly wrapping up the never-ending trauma in the town of Evergreen.
-While Season 3 picked up eight months after the events of Season 2, the Season 4 plot could mean its episodes will begin immediately after the end of Season 3.
+Back when Season 3 came out, Variety confirmed Season 4 will handle the characters' high school graduation, seemingly wrapping up the never-ending trauma in the town of Evergreen.
 The show made it clear that while Season 2's Spring Fling dance was at the end of the characters' junior year, Season 3's present-day story took place about halfway through their senior year.
+So, while Season 3 picked up eight months after the events of Season 2, it seems the Season 4 plot could mean its episodes will begin immediately after the end of Season 3.

 As Ani caught up with Bryce's past and her new friends' roles in it, the other kids at Liberty High struggled to cope with their own traumas... and their connections to the murder.
 As one of Bryce's rape victims, Jessica (Alisha Boe) tried to regain control of her sexuality, while Justin (Brandon Flynn) reeled from losing the first person who ever cared about him.
 Before Bryce caused his major injury during the Homecoming football game, Zach (Ross Butler) supported Bryce's eventual ex-girlfriend Chloe (Anne Winters) when she underwent an abortion.